Jason focuses on the development or acquisition and divestiture of infrastructure and energy businesses.

 Macquarie Infrastructure Partners – Waste Industries Sale

 Representation of Macquarie Infrastructure Partners on the structuring of the competitive auction and subsequent sale of Waste Industries to an investor group comprising funds controlled by HPS Investment Partners, LLC and Equity Group Investments.
-Existing shareholders including the founders of Waste Industries and senior management also participated in the sale and purchase and will retain a portion of their investment in Waste Industries.
 Waste Industries is a regional provider of nonhazardous solid waste collection, transfer, recycling, and disposal services, which operates in North Carolina, South Carolina, Georgia, Tennessee, Virginia, Maryland, and Delaware.

 Fortis Inc. – ITC Holdings Corp.
 Cash Equity Offering

 Representation of Fortis Inc. (TSX: FTS), a leader in the North American electric and gas utility business, in the structuring of a competitive auction of a minority interest in ITC Holdings Corp.
 (NYSE: ITC).
 An affiliate of GIC Pte Ltd, a sovereign wealth fund of the Government of Singapore, was the successful bidder in the auction and agreed to provide approximately US$1.2 billion in consideration for a 19.9% equity interest in ITC upon the closing of Fortis' underlying $11.3 billion acquisition of ITC.
 ITC is the largest independent electric transmission company in the US based in Novi, MI.